webcatalog/webcatalog-legacy/content/docs/about.md

 ---
 ## ABOUT

 Web applications like Facebook Messenger, Google Inbox, WhatsApp Web are becoming more and more like desktop applications every day.
-Running each of these web apps in a separate tab in your browser can be a real pain and make you work less productive.
+But running each of these web apps in a separate tab in your browser can be a real pain and make you work less productive.

 WebCatalog lets you download and use thousands of web apps with the same experiences you have with native apps: